-Aberdeenshire Citizens Advice Bureau – has a new telephone number: 0800 028 1032
+Aberdeenshire Citizens Advice Bureau – 0800 028 1032

 Alcohol and Drugs Action have a new free helpline number 0333 344 8355 which will work in tandem with their current 01224 594700 number.
-This number will offer

 Alzheimer Scotland – has increased the level of support available through its Freephone Dementia Helpline 0808 808 3000.
 This line provides information, signposting and emotional support to people living with dementia, their families, friends and professionals.
 They have a toolkit available here.